The-hated-one/Codesmith-notes/fellowship/month1/week1/day2/how_to_give_lectures.md

 - Delay - "great questions, we'll come back to that later"
 - Bounce - send the question with audience if you know someone really knows it
 - Play - tell them to code up the idea and share the result with everyone

+## Tips

+- Be confident
+  - Turn the volume up
+  - Open your arms
+  - Body language (wide open)
+  - Pacing - slow
+  - Tone - friendly
+  - Volume - loud (speak from the belly)
+  - Energy - high

+- Put your favorite music on to start

+- Begin each lecture with why - WHAT IS THE FUNDAMENTAL GOAL OF X
+  - What is the context of this material
+  - What is the road map for this lecture
+  - What is the main takeaway (or two)?

+- Ask lots of questions

+- Repeat your self frequently

+## Technical setup

+- Screen sharing monitor
+- Movement between slides
+- Laser pointer
+- Power
+- Vide/audio
+- Recording

+## After lecture

+- release slides